coverclock/com-diag-assay/README.md

 GNU/Linux-based software tools and makes heavy use of its balanced Red-Black tree implementation.

+Assay (and Diminuto) has been built and tested on a Pentium PC running Ubuntu 14.04 (my build server), and an Nvidia Jetson TK1 board also running Ubuntu 14.04 (my reference target).
+This latter target has the internal Digital Aggregates code name of "Stampede", which you will see referenced here and there.

 This software is an original work of its author(s).

 Information regarding Assay and Diminuto can be found here: